 The next factor to consider is the likely weather conditions you’ll be facing during your excursion.
 While many gaiters can be suitable in most climates and are designed with comfortability in mind, fabric types are important to take into account.

 There are so many different fabrics claiming to be technologically advanced and designed to be extremely waterproof and durable, but which is best for you?
 For long distance hiking or intensely laborious outdoor work during those hot summer months, you’ll want to lean toward a lighter-weight coated nylon single-layer fabric that allows easy airflow to avoid those sweaty calves.
 Choosing such gaiters may inadvertently mean sacrificing long-term durability, however.

-There are a number of other well-known technologically advanced products as well, all providing a high level of water proofing and resistance to abrasions.
-The increased number of layers can cause the fit to be tighter than expected so be sure to take this into account when choosing your gaiters.
+There are a number of other well-known technologically advanced products as well, all providing a high-level of waterproofing and resistance to abrasions.
+The increased number of layers can cause the fit to be tighter than expected, so be sure to take this into account when choosing your gaiters.

-When considering which gaiters purchase, it is also important to note that many of them differ in their fastening mechanisms.
+When considering which gaiters to choose, it is also important to note that many of them differ in their fastening mechanisms.
 The reasoning behind this consideration is that many expeditions require consistent use of your hands for carrying packs and for navigating rough terrain.
 The last thing you want to worry about is a buckle snapping loose while negotiating and escarpment or crossing a steep incline.

 Also, the type of fastening can affect the fit of the gaiter.
-Hardened buckles make for a less customizable fit but provide added sturdiness while drawstring and Velcro® (or similar) fasteners can adjust more easily but may not fare as well over time due to stretching or loss of elasticity.
+Hardened buckles make for a less customizable fit, but provide added sturdiness while drawstring and Velcro® (or similar) fasteners can adjust more easily, but may not fare as well over time due to stretching or loss of elasticity.

-Some gaiters you’ll find use zippers alone to secure the front (or back) portion, while others add in a layer of Velcro® flaps over the zipper for increased protection from debris and water.
+Some gaiters you’ll find use zippers alone to secure the front (or back) portion, while others add a layer of Velcro® flaps over the zipper for increased protection from debris and water.
 These mechanisms will suffice under most circumstances involving low creek treks and mountaineering.
-Seamless gaiters are an option as well, and will be of benefit to those navigating wetter conditions.
+Seamless gaiters are an option as well and will be of benefit to those navigating wetter conditions.

 The fewer the seams, the lesser the potential exposure of your extremities.
 Though rare, some older models of gaiters feature a rear entry with either a sturdy zipper or Velcro® (or similar) opening.
 This design is not recommended, as they make for a difficult time putting on and taking off, especially in extreme weather conditions.
 Most all gaiters come complete with bottom lace hooks or straps made for securing the front of your gaiters to your shoes or boots.

 Lastly, most gaiters are equipped with an instep strap, designed to hold the sides of your gaiters down and tight to your boots.
 The durability of these straps is important, as they are what preserve the bottom seal of your gaiters in conjunction with the lace hooks.
 The more inexpensive designs utilize mere lace straps, but for essential protection against wear, sturdy leather or synthetic straps are a must.

 When picking out the ideal gaiters for you, remember that size matters.
 Some gaiters are designed to fit both over or under your pants.
 Some are designed specifically to fit over your boots and pants.
 Make sure you know which is which for the most comfortable fit.

 If you plan to fix your gaiters over wide and high hiking boots, you may need to opt for a size larger than normal.
-If you plan to wear additional layers including under layers, pants and thick socks, again it may be best to choose one size up from your typical show or pant size.
+If you plan to wear additional layers including under layers, pants, and thick socks, again, it may be best to choose one size up from your typical show or pant size.

 If you are looking for lower calf gaiters meant for covering everyday hiking boots or shoes, selecting your traditional size will work perfectly.
 Gaiters are designed to fit snugly around the calf so do not be surprised if they take a little getting used to.